 Appropriate adjustments may include the paramedic demonstrating an awareness of the ways that their own culture and experience affect their interpersonal style, and having an awareness of strategies to ensure this does not present an impediment.

-This domain covers registered paramedics’ responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
+This domain covers paramedics’ responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
 It also addresses their responsibility for identifying, planning and implementing their ongoing professional learning and development needs.

 Critical thinking may include skills in questioning, analysing, synthesising, interpreting, and cognitive reasoning, and the critical appraisal of literature and evidence.